 Even if you are riding the most docile riding school horse, think about the material and design of your clothing.
 A noisy, rustling long mac with a flappy hood might spook even the quietest horse.
 Choose a jacket that has been designed for riding.
 Investing in a nice waterproof riding jacket will not only mean you will stay dry in the saddle but choosing wisely, will mean you’ll get plenty of wear out on those country dog walks or shopping trips into town.
 Most equestrian clothing designers, such as Equetech take inspiration from the catwalk, so you’ll find some fashionable jackets that are also hot to trot!

 Wearing a sports bra is a must for ladies if you want to beat ‘the bounce’!
 Underwear should be comfortable, and while some riders don’t mind riding in skimpier underpants, we prefer to opt for comfort over lacey and delicate.
 For gents, seamless boxer shorts will be your best friend in the saddle too!
+Your riding kit should extend to riding sports underwear.

 Legs & Co

 While beginners often start off wearing jeans to ride in, they soon discover that they are not the most comfortable form of riding legwear.
 Denim is hardwearing, but when riding in our English saddles, the seams will chaff your legs, and your jeans will ride up your legs!
-Choosing a pair of jodhpurs or breeches that have been designed specifically for riding is a significant investment.
+Choosing a pair of jodhpurs or breeches that have been designed specifically for riding is a significant investment for your riding kit.
 Over recent years, riding tights has become hugely popular with riders who love these lightweight leggings, designed for the saddle but more like gym wear than traditional riding breeches.
 You will also find that many feature silicone patches to help you ‘stick’ to the leather saddle.

 And for those of us with non-horsey other halves, The Dummies Guide To Dating An Equestrian might come in handy!